Week 4 – Seven Ways to Educate and Motivate Your Muse

 - Take a writing course at a community college or other learning institution.

-- Take an online writing workshop at Muse Online Writers Conference or Write on Con (for children’s writers)
+- Take an online writing workshop online or in person.

 2. Read three books about the craft of writing.